princedede/Q-paper/INTRO.md

 Leveraging on the use cases of blockchain technology such as the distributive, permissionless and immutability features via smart contract architecture, we established Quatre-finance protocol that inherits the modern blockchain attributes with customised rules.

+#### Why Avalanche network?

+Take a look at the following quoted from **[Avalanche](https://docs.avax.network/)**:
+> A key difference between Avalanche and other decentralized networks is the consensus protocol.
+Over time, people have come to a false understanding that blockchains have to be slow and not scalable.
+The Avalanche protocol employs a novel approach to consensus to achieve its strong safety guarantees, quick finality, and high-throughput without compromising decentralization.

+We have consider leveraging the aforementioned potentials of the Avalanche platform to compliment our intuition.

 -----------------------

 ###  Highly Decentralized